remotestorage/modules/README.md

 If you want to help or learn more about how modules work, just hop on the IRC channel and say hello: [irc://irc.freenode.net:7000/remotestorage](irc://irc.freenode.net:7000/remotestorage)

+### Getting your code into the master branch

+Just issue a pull request, and we'll jointly review the code and help each other making it ready for master.